 The Carers Team is open between the hours of 8am and 6pm Monday to Friday.
 You'll be scheduled a fixed shift within these hours and given 4 weeks' notice of your amendments to your shift pattern.

 What training will I be given?

 You will be given a full Serco Induction and then move onto service specific training; training is delivered from service matter experts from within the CSC Carers Team and Lincolnshire County Council.

 Competitive pension scheme; matched up to 6% and Life Insurance

 25 days annual leave in addition to bank holiday, plus the opportunity to buy up to an additional 5 days per annum

 Access to employee support services

 Inclusion in our Local Government Partnership Engagement activities throughout the year

-Serco discounts which include cinema, Merlin entertainment and online shopping discounts, cycle to work scheme, and discounts on mobile phone plans and leisure centre memberships;
+Serco discounts which include cinema, Merlin entertainment and online shopping discounts and discounts on mobile phone plans and leisure centre memberships;

 The chance to make a positive difference to public sector services in a company passionate about diversity and inclusion